adetokunbo/haskell-overridez/README.md

   2. Iterate on its features to make more useful (.. going forward)
   3. (??)
 Merge it into [nixpkgs](https://github.com/NixOS/nixpkgs) (later, if people think that's a good idea)

-## Credit

-__haskell-overridez__ is inspired by the section on [Advanced Dependency](https://github.com/Gabriel439/haskell-nix/tree/master/project4) in [haskell-nix](https://github.com/Gabriel439/haskell-nix).
-The idea is to turn the recommendations there into a tool that is hosted in the nix store.

 ## License
 BSD-3 clause